Model-Twin Randomization (MoTR) for Estimating the Recurring Individual Treatment Effect: Introduction

-Daza demonstrated the utility of the APTE framework by applying two common causal inference methods, the g-formula (a.k.a., standardization, back-door or regression adjustment) and propensity-score inverse probability weighting, to infer a possible average effect of his physical activity on his weight.
+Daza demonstrated how the APTE framework helped him infer putative causal effects using observational study data by applying two common causal inference methods, the g-formula (a.k.a., standardization, back-door or regression adjustment) and propensity-score inverse probability weighting, to infer a possible average effect of his physical activity on his weight.
 He used health activity data self-tracked over a six-year period.
-Balandat (2016) \cite{2016_balandat} took a similar approach towards causal prediction of electricity consumption using a prognostic-score technique \cite{2008_hansen}, and developed the large-sample theory needed to conduct inference on the APTE if exposure effects do not carry over from one period to the next.
+We elaborate on related approaches in Section \ref{subsec:related-approaches}.